 This perennial produces long spires of large, deep blue flowers from midsummer to frost.
 It forms a tall bush 6 feet tall by 2 feet wide that is great for the back of the border.
 It is drought tolerant because of its unusual, moisture-conserving rhizomes.

 Noteworthy CharacteristicsSalvias are some of the showiest plants for containers, annual borders, and mixed borders.
 The flowers are made up of two lips; the upper one forms a hood over whiskery stamens and the lower lip, which itself is wide and toothed.
 Butterflies and hummingbirds love them.

-CareOutdoors: grow in moist but well-drained soil in full sun to partial shade; it is drought resistant.
-Indoors: grow in full light with shade from the heat of day; water sparingly in winter
+CareOutdoors, grow in moist but well-drained soil in full sun to partial shade; indoors, grow in full light with shade from the heat of day.
+Water sparingly in winter.

 PropagationSow seed of perennials in spring.
 Divide in spring.